 I’m sure I’m not the only hostess looking for some awesome shortcuts to get my cheese tray and other appetizers out on the table in a timely fashion.
 This marinated feta with herbs and oil takes only a few minutes to plate but is so impressive on the buffet.
-I saw this on the Today show – what a quick and easy recipe.

 Traditional marinated feta comes soaked in olive oil.
 The problem is this is costly and often it’s hard to get the feta flavor through all that oil.
 Preparing it myself, I can cut the cost by 2/3, and have a fresh tasting platter my guests truly enjoy.

 I serve mine with a sampling of Greek olives and fresh grape tomatoes for a nice cheese plate.